neu-se/CS4530-Fall-2022/Assignments/project-deliverable.md

 * The document is at most 2 pages (fewer pages are absolutely acceptable, consider this a rough limit)

 ### 10% Demonstration / Posters
+Each team will be required to submit a poster.
+In addition, some sections may have live demo (in-person, via zoom or by recorded video).
 Each instructor will provide details regarding expectations for the demo and/or poster.
 The schedule and manner of these demos might also vary from section to section.

+Select projects will be hosted in our project showcase.
+Here are the projects from Spring 2022 [project showcase](https://neu-se.github.io/CS4530-Spring-2022/assignments/project-showcase).

 ## Individual Reflection